Feeling Good with evidence-based psychotherapy in a warm and supportive environment

 Maria Cristina Latorre MA, MSW, LMSW

-White Plains and Midtown Manhattan/GCS
+White Plains and Midtown Manhattan/GCS & NY Online

 What life challenges are you facing?
 Are you struggling with anxiety or depression?
-Maybe you're wrestling with addiction, a difficult relationship, or interpersonal interactions.
+Maybe you're wrestling with compulsive habits, a difficult relationship, or interpersonal interactions.
 Or, perhaps you want to improve some behavioral issues and develop healthier habits.
 I work with these issues and more.
 I am a trained Cognitive Behavioral Therapist and also utilize evidence-based therapy for treating individuals of all ages who have experienced trauma and physical, psychological, or sexual abuse.
 In addition to working with adults, I provide individual and group therapy to children and adolescents struggling with emotional and behavioral problems.

-I hold a Masters in Social Work from New York University, and a Masters in International Affairs from Columbia University.
+I hold a Master's in Social Work from New York University, and a Masters in International Affairs from Columbia University.
 Among other positions, I have worked in a school-based mental health program, The Treatment Center for Trauma and Abuse and was Program Director for Violence Intervention Program, Inc.